 Use the official documentation as well as your home lab for the study.
 Follow the progress of the VCP6.7-DCV Study Guide page for further updates.

 Well, this is it for today.
-We have learned quite a bit about snapshots and snapshots technology.

 More from ESX Virtualization

 - What is VMware Platform Service Controller (PSC)?

 - What is vCenter Embedded Linked Mode in vSphere 6.7?

 - VMware vExpert 2019 – This is vExpert x11

 - How To Reset ESXi Root Password via Microsoft AD